abuneri/twitch.py/README.md

 -----------

 #### Commands Plugin: Ping-Pong
-The commands plugin makes it possible to get a ping-pong bot running **under 10 lines of actual code!!**
+The commands plugin makes it possible to get a ping-pong bot running in **under 10 lines of actual code!!**
 ```python
 from twitch.plugins.commands import Bot